What does brachycephalic mean?

 What is the prognosis for a dog with brachycephalic airway syndrome?

-The overall prognosis for patients with brachycephalic syndrome depends upon how many anatomic abnormalities are present, and how old the dog is at the time of diagnosis and treatment.
+The overall prognosis for pets with brachycephalic syndrome depends upon how many anatomic abnormalities are present, and how old the dog is at the time of diagnosis and treatment.

 Is there any other advice?